 After inspection and payment of all the fees, the RC will be renewed for another 5 years.

-Auction of vehicle: The vehicle is bought from auction by government or other bodies.
+The vehicle is bought from an auction by the government or other bodies.

 After submitting all the necessary documents, transfer fees have to be paid either at the RTO office or online at Parivahan website.
 The transfer fees are half of the registration fee of the vehicle.
 After the fees are paid, it takes approximately 7-30 days for the RTO to complete the transfer of ownership.
 To check the status of the application, you can visit Parivahan Portal.

 If a registration certificate is reported to be stolen, lost, or destroyed, a duplicate registration certificate can be issued.
-Following is the procedure to apply for duplicate registration certificate in UP:
+The following is the procedure to apply for a duplicate registration certificate in UP:

-File a FIR in the police station who has the jurisdiction where the certificate may have been lost, stolen or destroyed.
+File a FIR in the police station that has the jurisdiction where the certificate may have been lost, stolen or destroyed.
 Obtain a copy of the FIR.

 Inform via letter or an application to the previously registered RTO of the missing registration certificate before officially applying for a duplicate.

-Apply for form 28 for duplicate registration certificate in the RTO (Previous registered RC RTO).
+Apply for Form 28 for a duplicate registration certificate in the RTO (Previously registered RC RTO).

 After submission of the necessary documents, pay the necessary duplication fees according to Rule 81 of the Central Motor Vehicle Rules 1989.

 If you purchase a vehicle on a loan or through a hire purchase, the financier has to be legally added in the RC as a hypothecation entry.
 The vehicle is under the lender’s name until the debt is cleared.
-Following are the documents required to endorse a hire purchase agreement in RC in UP:
+The following are the documents required to endorse a hire purchase agreement in RC through UP RTO:

-When the loan of your vehicle is paid off completely, termination of that hire purchase agreement is required.
+When the loan on your vehicle is paid off completely, termination of that hire purchase agreement is required.
 Documents required for this process are:

 In case the purchaser fails to complete payments of the agreement, the vehicle will remain registered to the financers, and if the payments are complete, it will be registered to the purchaser.